 User-initiated account linking: your app must provide the UI so an authenticated user can link their accounts manually.

 Suggested account linking: in this case you still configure a rule that will link accounts with the same verified email address.
 However, instead of completing the link automatically, your app will first prompt the user to link their identities.

-You can export Auth0 logs and either store them yourself or automatically push them to external log services.
+You can export Auth0 logs and either store them yourself or automatically push them to an external log service in Auth0 Marketplace.
 This functionality can help you with data retention requirements, as well as log analysis requirements.

 Export logs with the API

 You can use the Management API to export logs and store them yourself.
 There are the two available endpoints, each providing slightly different information.

 The Search Log Events endpoint retrieves log entries that match the search criteria you provided.
 If you do not provide any search criteria, you will get a list of all available entries.

 You can provide search criteria using the q parameter and retrieve specific fields using the fields parameter.

 To access the API, you need a Management APIv2 token.

 This sample request retrieves all logs for successful logins (the event acronym for successful login is